-To be eligible for the award of the Certificate for Module (Sustainability Professional), student are required to achieve 70% attendance of the programme and pass all the assessment.
+To be eligible for the award of the Certificate for Module (Sustainability Professional), student are required to achieve 70% attendance of the programme and pass all the assessments.

 Ir Albert Lai

-Mr Ringo Mak is Co-Founder and Director of APAC SEP Ltd. He is also the Co-Founder of 350HK, the local chapter of global climate movement 350.org.
+Mr Mak is also the Co-Founder and Director of APAC SEP Ltd., a social innovation company that focuses on supporting social startup as well as the Co-Founder of 350HK, the local chapter of global climate movement 350.org.

-Ms Edith Yiu is Principal Sustainability Consultant of CCA.
+Ms Edith Yiu is Principal Sustainability Consultant at Carbon Care Asia.
 She has supported a number of corporations to develop sustainability strategies and reports.
 Prior to joining CCA, She was responsible for corporate communications, investor relations and corporate social responsibility in a listed telecommunication company in Hong Kong.
 With years of cross-sectoral commercial experience, she is skilled at guiding companies to integrate sustainability principles into their operations.

-Ms Yiu holds a Bachelor of Arts degree from the University of Hong Kong, majoring in Comparative Literature and Philosophy.
-She is currently pursuing a Master’s degree in Environmental Management at the same university.
+Ms Yiu holds a Bachelor of Arts degree, majoring in Comparative Literature and Philosophy, and a Master’s degree in Environmental Management at the University of Hong Kong.

 Dr Lindsay Mai

 Dr Lindsay Mai is the Senior Sustainability Consultant at Carbon Care Asia.
 She has a decade of professional experiences in sustainability research and practices.
 In recent years, she has been providing consultancy advisory to enhance the sustainability performance of over 30 companies listed in Hong Kong and Singapore across multiple industries.
 She also works with research partners to produce sustainability insights studies such as examining the ESG potentials in the real estate sector in Asia.